opendatahub-io/odh-data-processing/scripts/teigaku_genzei/README.md

     - GitHub - Red-Hat-AI-Innovation-Team/sdg_hub: Synthetic Data Generation Toolkit for LLMs
     - https://github.com/Red-Hat-AI-Innovation-Team/sdg_hub
     - Install sdg_hub tool by following README of sdg_hub.
-        - TODO: confirm that the tools work in the stable release.
-I only tested older development version.
     - In particular, you need `docparser_v2.py` in  `examples/knowledge_tuning/instructlab/docparser_v2.py`.
         - This is a wrapper of Docling.
 ## Procedure